m669st/FC27-Live-Editor/README.md

 2. Run `LauncherNoAuth.exe`.
 It launches the game for you.
 3. Press F1 in-game.

-## about the "donation"
+## the "donation"
-The original is free the same way a club is free: you get in eventually, once everyone who paid has already walked past the line.
-Every game update the free crowd gets sent back to the waiting room while the patrons skip straight through.
-That's not a donation, it's a cover charge with a charity sticker slapped on it.
-This build has no line.
+The original makes free users wait after every update while donors skip the line.
+This one skips it for free.